-An employee who is called back to work after having completed the day's work and having left the place of employment or is called to work before the normal time of commencing work and does not continue working until such commencing time, shall be paid on a gate-to-gate basis at time and a half.
+An employee who is called back to work after having completed the day's work and having left the place of employment, or is called to work before the normal time of commencing work and does not continue working until such commencing time, shall be paid on a gate-to-gate basis at time and a half.
 The minimum payment shall be equivalent to two hours ordinary time.
+Attendance at a staff meeting or other meeting planned in advance does not constitute a callback.